jeka-dev/jeka/README.md

 # Status

-The documentation is at early stage but the code is yet pretty close to completion for a first release.
+Both documentation and code are pretty close to completion for a first release (expecting 2015 Q4) but the product is currently quite usable.
-I mainly need help for further testing, writing documentation, polishing the API... and getting some feedback of course.
+I mainly need help for further testing and providing some feedback.

 # Code guidelines